pair_style reax/c command

 Style reax/c computes the ReaxFF potential of van Duin, Goddard and co-workers.
 ReaxFF uses distance-dependent bond-order functions to represent the contributions of chemical bonding to the potential energy.
 There is more than one version of ReaxFF.
 The version implemented in LAMMPS uses the functional forms documented in the supplemental information of the following paper: (Chenoweth et al., 2008).
 The version integrated into LAMMPS matches the most up-to-date version of ReaxFF as of summer 2010.
 For more technical details about the pair reax/c implementation of ReaxFF, see the (Aktulga) paper.
 The reax/c style was initially implemented as a stand-alone C code and is now integrated into LAMMPS as a package.

 The reax/c/kk style is a Kokkos version of the ReaxFF potential that is derived from the reax/c style.
 The Kokkos version can run on GPUs and can also use OpenMP multithreading.
-For more information about the Kokkos package, see Section 4 and Section 5.3.3.
+For more information about the Kokkos package, see Packages details and Speed kokkos doc pages.
 One important consideration when using the reax/c/kk style is the choice of either half or full neighbor lists.
 This setting can be changed using the Kokkos package command.

-The reax/c style differs from the pair_style reax command in the lo-level implementation details.
-The reax style is a Fortran library, linked to LAMMPS.
-The reax/c style was initially implemented as stand-alone C code and is now integrated into LAMMPS as a package.
+The reax/c style differs from the (obsolete) “pair_style reax” command in the implementation details.
+The reax style was a Fortran library, linked to LAMMPS.
+The reax style has been removed from LAMMPS after the 12 December 2018 version.

 LAMMPS provides several different versions of ffield.reax in its potentials dir, each called potentials/ffield.reax.label.
 These are documented in potentials/README.reax.
 The default ffield.reax contains parameterizations for the following elements: C, H, O, N.